AnimeshDeb/moodAudio/README.md

 # moodAudio

-Goal:
+Project Description:

-To make a website that allows users to make AI motivational podcast audio, integrating emotional/authentic voices, background music, and professional scripts.
+**MoodAudio** is a web application that helps users generate personalized motivational scripts, select voices, music, and themes, and produce podcast-ready content with ease.

-Status 9/13/2025:
-- Added landing page
-- Useflow complete, now users can generate downloadable audio from a prompt
-- Added styling and loading states.

-TODO:
-- Add a logout button